new-xmon-df/arduxmon-iot-projects/README.md

    - **ESP32-C3 Supermini:**
    The ESP32-C3 Supermini is a compact version of the ESP32-C3 that provides WiFi and Bluetooth LE connectivity.
 Its small size makes it ideal for applications where space is limited.

-   - **LOLIN32 Lite:**
-   The LOLIN32 Lite is an ESP32-based board that strikes a balance between performance and power consumption.
-It's ideal for projects requiring WiFi and Bluetooth connectivity, as well as processing power.

 ### How can you contribute?